bhoriuchi/passport-activedirectory/README.md

     * `req` { `Object` } - request object
     * `ad` { `Object` } - `ActiveDirectory` instance
     * `done` { `Function` } - Passport callback

+### More Information

+* For information on setting up integrated authentication with IIS and Apache, review the documentation at [`passport-windowsauth`](https://github.com/auth0/passport-windowsauth#integrated-authentication-iis)
+* For more information on ActiveDirectory methods review [`activedirectory`](https://github.com/gheeres/node-activedirectory)